Community Service By Attorney Stoehr

 AMERICAN RESCUE WORKERS OF BLAIR COUNTY – December 23, 2014

-The American Rescue Workers of Blair County is one of several charitable organizations that Doug supports.
-This morning Doug bid farewell to post commander Eve, who is retiring and relocating to West Virginia.
+The American Rescue Workers of Blair County is one of several charitable organizations that Attorney Stoehr supports.
+This morning he bid farewell to post commander Eve, who is retiring and relocating to West Virginia.
 We wish Eve and her husband, Mark, the best and thank her for her years of tireless service to our community.
 The Rescue Mission serves people below the poverty line with food and temporary housing and financial support.
-Here Doug is making his yearly Christmas donation to the Rescue Mission.
+Here Attorney Stoehr is making his yearly Christmas donation to the Rescue Mission.

 PENNIES FROM HEAVEN

 Attorney Stoehr recently made a contribution of $1,000.00 to Pennies from Heaven.
 Pennies from Heaven is a nonprofit charitable organization that was created by Attorney Jon Perry of Pittsburgh and his wife after their son, Trevor, was hospitalized at Children’s Hospital of Pittsburgh.
 During Trevor’s admission at Children’s Jon and Joni saw firsthand the frightened and lonely eyes of children whose parents could not afford to miss work and stay with their sick children.
 Pennies from Heaven was formed to eliminate the lonely eyes of children left alone by helping to ease the financial hardships for parents so they can stay with their children during their hospitalizations.
 Read more about Pennies from Heaven at their website: http://penniesfromheavenpittsburgh.org/